jitsi/handbook/docs/devops-guide/opensuse.md

 ### Nginx

 Edit the file `jitsi-meet.conf` in `/etc/nginx/vhosts.d/` (which was installed along with `jitsi-meet`) and do the following:

 * Check the `server_name` value.
-* Check the TLS certificates.
-(Let's Encrypt for production use, Prosody for testing, for example.)
+* Check the TLS certificates (Let's Encrypt for production use, Prosody for testing, for example).

 __Note:__ If you are using an existing server, please make sure to adjust the websocket and bosh part, too.